I work in the

 I am also an Adjunct Professor in the Mathematics and Computer Science Department of the Royal Military College.

-My blog on adversarial knowledge discovery.
+My blog on adversarial analytics

 RIP Ralph Stanton, 1923-2010, my Ph.D. supervisor, details here.